ballerina-platform/ballerina-dev-website/swan-lake/learn/writing-secure-ballerina-code.md

 The `auth:OutboundAuthProvider` is used to create the credentials according to the provided configurations.
 The `http:OutboundAuthHandler` is used to get the created credentials from the `auth:OutboundAuthProvider` and perform HTTP-level actions, which are adding the required HTTP headers or body using the received credentials.

-In a particular authentication scheme, the implemented instance of the `auth:OutboundAuthProvider` is initialized with required configurations, and it is passed to the implemented instance of the `http:OutboundAuthHandler`.
+In a particular authentication scheme, the implemented instance of the `auth:OutboundAuthProvider` is initialized with required configurations and it is passed to the implemented instance of the `http:OutboundAuthHandler`.

-Next, the implemented instance of  the `http:OutboundAuthHandler` is passed to the `http:Client` configuration as follows, and the client is initialized with authentication.
+Next, the implemented instance of  the `http:OutboundAuthHandler` is passed to the `http:Client` configuration as follows and the client is initialized with the authentication.

 The following example represents how a client is secured with Basic Auth with the above-mentioned configurations.